swcarpentry/DEPRECATED-bc/intermediate/make/01-basics.md

 level: intermediate
 ---
 To illustrate how Make works, here's the dependency tree for the paper that the robot is working on.
-`paper.pdf` depends on `paper.wdp` (the raw word processor file), and on `figure-1.svg` and `figure-2.svg`.
+`paper.pdf` depends on `paper.tex` (the raw Latex file), and on `figure-1.svg` and `figure-2.svg`.
 `figure-1.svg` depends on `summary-1.dat`,
 which in turn depends on `data-1-1.dat`, `data-1-2.dat`, and so on, while `figure-2.svg` depends on files with similar names.

-In order to create `paper.pdf`, we have to run the command `wdp2pdf paper.wdp`.
+In order to create `paper.pdf`, we have to run some command (maybe `latexmk`).
-For the purpose of this lecture, it doesn't matter what `wdp2pdf` actually does.
+For the purpose of this lecture, it doesn't matter what `latexmk` actually does and we will not use this command further.
-All we need to know is that if `paper.wdp` or either of the figure SVG's change, we need to re-run this command.
+All we need to know is that if `paper.tex` or either of the figure SVG's change, we need to re-build `paper.pdf`.

-To create `figure-1.svg`, we run `sgr -N -r summary-1.dat` and send the output to `figure-1.svg`.
+To create `figure-1.svg`, we run `python create_figure.py figure-1.svg summary-1.dat`.
-Again, it doesn't matter for now what the `sgr` command actually is.
+Again, it doesn't matter for now what `create_figure.py` command actually is.
 What matters is that we need to run it whenever `figure-1.svg` is out of date, i.e., whenever it is older than the `summary-1.dat` file it depends on.
 Finally, in order to update `summary-1.dat`, we need to run our own little script, `stats.py`,